Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 - have made every effort to access alternative sources of financial support to meet, or partially meet, such needs (although you are not expected to do anything that makes your financial position worse, such as taking out a loan or overdraft)

-- have made every effort to cease to incur any expenditure which does not relate to such needs.
+- have made every effort to stop incurring any expenditure which does not relate to such needs.

-Hardship payments are recoverable and you must apply for them.
-They are best applied for every month on your UC payday.
+Hardship payments are recoverable and to get them you must make an application.
+It's best to apply for them every month on your UC payday.

 Hardship payments calculation